 Great Puffin Watch

-National Wildlife Refuge Haystack Rock is a home to thousands of birds and creatures.
+National Wildlife Refuge Haystack Rock is home to thousands of birds and creatures.
 As an alternative to noisy fireworks that can disturb them, the Haystack Rock Awareness Program provides interpreters and spotting scopes throughout the weekend to help visitors see Tufted Puffins and other birds, learn about tidepool life and discover ways to protect all of these amazing creatures.
-Find program schedules at friendsofhaystackrock.org/haystack-rock-awareness-program/
+The program will also host two special mid-day Tufted Puffin-themed events on July 2-3.
+Find more information at friendsofhaystackrock.org/haystack-rock-awareness-program/